samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 ```

 Now it's time to actually start seeing some data.
 We'll write a `process_data` function, which does most of the work.
-It performs the bandpass windowing function on the data, isolating the voice frequency bands used in telephony (300Hz-3400Hz).
+It performs the bandpass windowing function on the data, isolating the human-voice frequencies used in telephony (300Hz-3400Hz).
 It then takes the real-valued Fast Fourier Transform of the filtered data, converting it to a frequency-domain spectrum.
 Finally, it adds the data to the 3 plots, providing a discretized spectrum in the form of the 3rd plot.